 As you may have guessed, the Siberian squill plant is native to Siberia, as well as other parts of Russia and Eurasia.
 Extremely cold-hardy, the plants thrive in USDA hardiness zones 2 through 8 and never require lifting for winter storage.
 They can also be chilled and then forced into bloom indoors any time of year.

 Siberian squill plants naturalize well.
-Little tufts of grass-like foliage emerge first, reaching heights of 6 to 8 inches.
+Little tufts of grass-like foliage emerge first, reaching heights of 6 to 8 inches (15 to 20.5 cm.).
 The foliage is soon followed by stems of about the same height that hold up to three royal blue flowers.
 Once the flowers fade, the plant produces seeds that take root where they land.
 In fact, the plants reproduce themselves so readily that they may become invasive or weedy in some areas.

 Growing a Siberian Squill Plant

-Plant Siberian squill bulbs pointed end up in the fall in holes that are 5 inches deep.
-Space the bulbs 2 to 4 inches apart.
+Plant Siberian squill bulbs pointed end up in the fall in holes that are 5 inches (12.5 cm.) deep.
+Space the bulbs 2 to 4 inches (5 to 10 cm.) apart.
 Expect blooms that last for two to three weeks in early spring.